leogsouza/marvel-explorer/README.md

-# marvel-explorer
+# Marvel Explorer

-This template should help get you started developing with Vue 3 in Vite.
+Marvel explorer is a Vue 3 application that uses Marvel API to retrieve information about comics and characters

 ## Recommended IDE Setup